Best Titleist Irons 2023

 Limited gains over prior model

-Aesthetically, then, it is very pleasing and, when we struck the T100, it was clear to feel that the sensation is different to all the other irons in the T-Series.
+Aesthetically, and in testing, it was clear to us that it is designed for the competent ball striker, with the thin sole and top line joined by a narrow blade length and barely a hint of offset.
+What's more, when struck, it's clear that the sensation is different to all the other irons in the T-Series.
 The feel is more dense and less springy, which is particularly satisfying when you strike one out of the middle.
-Through the turf, the narrow sole enters quickly but has been shaped to get out just as fast - creating satisfyingly crisp and well-formed divots that are easy to replace.
+Through the turf, the narrow sole also enters quickly but has been shaped to get out just as fast - creating a satisfyingly crisp and well-formed divot.

-Where we felt the T100 stood out though, especially in the low handicap department, is the split tungsten weighting inside a dual cavity, which has been refined for 2023 to be more precise.
-This meant it had a soft yet solid feel with an element of forgiveness.
+The main standout of the T100 though, especially when it comes to the best golf irons for low handicappers, is the split tungsten weighting inside a dual cavity.
+It has been refined over its predecessor and, consequently, it creates a soft yet solid feel with an element of forgiveness.
 It’s arguably one of the more stable tour played irons out there and, while it’s not built to be especially user-friendly, there is some help at hand.

 (Image credit: Future)